ananya8606/HOG-AI/README.md

 # DROID-AI
-It contains all materials used for Artificial Intelligence Course for Drones and Bots
+It contains all materials used for Artificial Intelligence Courses and workshops